Information on budgeting, spending, credit cards, taxes, student loans, saving, investing, and other personal finance topics.

 As a college student, it is important to consider the impact that achieving a degree will have on your finances.
 The cost of living in Flagstaff is high and takes some getting used to.
 Understanding this early on and taking steps to prepare for your future and financial well-being will help you tremendously in the long run.

-Below are topics and videos that can help you along this path.
+Below are topics that can help you along this path.

 There are 8 important steps to build financial health: